 Stay in Ostia if You want to stay by the sea, Don’t mind traveling into the city by train, You’re traveling with family.

 mid-range ($$): Fly Decó Hotel This beachfront hotel is located in Lido di Ostia, easy walk from Ostia Lido Beach.
-I offers an on-site restaurant, a bar, a garden, a 24-hour front desk, and family rooms.
 Each guest room has air-conditioning, a desk, a safety deposit box, a flat-screen TV and a private bathroom with a bidet.

-Centro Storico is the best area to stay in Rome for first-timers due to its close proximity to famous tourist attractions and a wide range of tourist amenities.
-If you stay here, you will be located in the middle of action, within walking distance to sights, restaurants, bars, and shops.
+Centro Storico is the best overall area for first-timers due to central location, walkability, safety, easy access to public transportation, attractions, and amenities.
+Staying here allows you to be located within walking distance to major sights, restaurants, bars, and shops.

 What are the best areas to stay in Rome for tourists?